garden-of-delete/recombo_public/README.md

 `-maxarc n` Mandatory when in one of the two advanced operating modes.
 Defines the maximum arclength to identify a reconnection site as the integer `n`.

 `-targetlength n` Optional when in one of the two advanced operating modes.
-Def
+For knots, the conformation must be of length `n` within a defined arclength tolerance.
+For two-component links, the components must add to `n` within a defined arclength tolerance.

 `-recomboParas < >` is used in place of recomboFromFile.